florian-lapp/tmcm-lib-py/README.md

 # TMCM-Lib – Trinamic Module Library for Python

-This project aims to offer a clean high-level interface to the stepper motor controllers by Trinamic with TMCL firmware.
+This project aims to offer a clean high-level interface to the TMCM stepper motor controllers by Trinamic with TMCL firmware.

 It currently only supports the module TMCM-3110 but others should be fairly easy to integrate.